Ee-Hsin/jordanstocks/README.md

 TODO tomorrow:

-1. Fix the '/' issue with subscribing to email lists
-2. BlogPage should not have logic in it, move the logic to BlogDisplay
+1. BlogPage should not have logic in it, move the logic to BlogDisplay

 Additional: